 Step 1.
-Go to Windows Recovery Environment (winRE)by doing the following steps:
+Go to the Windows Recovery Environment (WinRE)by doing the following steps:

 Press on the power button to turn off your device.

 Press on the button again to turn on.

-Once Windows starts, press on the power button again for 10 seconds to turn it off.
+Once Windows starts, press on the power buWinREtton again for 10 seconds to turn it off.
 Then press it on again.

-Upon the rbeoot, hold on to the power button for 10 seconds to turn if off, then turn it on again.
+Upon the reboot, hold on to the power button for 10 seconds to turn it off, then turn it on again.